yuchye/Capstone/README.md

 A deeper examination of the correlations between the dummy columns did not reveal any strong inter-correlations among them.
 The variation 'class' appeared to have stronger correlations with genes than with variations.

 We performed some additional EDA on the pre-processed text in the form of a WordCloud and histogram of the lemmatised word frequencies.
-These revealed that there are many "common" words that can be removed (i.e. treated as additional stopwords).
+These revealed that there are many "common" words (e.g. "protein", "gene", "variant", "domain") that can be removed in future iterations of the text lemmatisation, by treating them as additional stopwords.

 - Inputs: train_clean.csv, test_clean.csv
 - Outputs: train_prep.csv, test_prep.csv